King of Hearts (1966 film): Plot

 In October 1918, as the Great War is ending, a small village in France is awaiting liberation from German occupiers.
 The retreating Germans wire the automaton clock in the main square to set off a bomb when the mechanical knight strikes the bell at midnight, blowing up the ammunition magazine and the entire town.
 The town’s barber, an Allied agent, overhears and passes the word of the impending explosion.
-The residents quickly abandon the town, leaving behind homes, businesses, and the insane asylum.
+The residents abandon the town, leaving behind the occupants of the insane asylum.
 The barber is killed while transmitting to the Allies, only managing to relay that the magazine will blow up when "the knight strikes at midnight."

 Signaller Charles Plumpick, whose expertise is caring for war pigeons, not explosives, is sent by his colonel to disarm the bomb.
 He needs to discover the meaning of the phrase "the knight strikes at midnight."

-Arriving in town with two pigeons in a cage, Plumpick must evade German soldiers.
+Arriving in town with two pigeons in a cage, Plumpick evades German soldiers.
 Slipping into the asylum, he puts on pajamas and mixes with inmates who introduce themselves as The Duke of Clubs and Monsignor Daisy.
 When Plumpick introduces himself as "the King of Hearts," the inmates accept him with deference and the Germans overlook him.
-Back in town, Plumpick is knocked unconscious by a falling pole, unaware when the inmates leave the asylum, occupy the town, and take on the roles of the townspeople, including those of bishop, brothel madame, prostitutes, barber, circus manager, circus performers, firefighters, soldiers, duke, and duchess.
-Regaining consciousness, Plumpick has no reason to think the people left in town are not who they appear to be—other than the colorful and playful way in which they're living their lives, so at odds with the fearful and war-ravaged times.
+Back in town, Plumpick is knocked unconscious by a falling pole, unaware when the inmates leave the asylum, occupy the town, and take on the roles of the townspeople.
+Regaining consciousness, Plumpick has no reason to think the people left in town are not who they appear to be, other than the colorful and playful way in which they're living their lives.